luak/GettingAndCleaningData/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+For our purposes we look for the mean and standard deviation variables

-mean(): Mean value
+mean: Mean value
-std(): Standard deviation
+std: Standard deviation